A Cartesian grid-based boundary integral method for moving interface problems: Introduction

 When considering the effect of surface tension on the interface, the problem formulation includes the Laplace-Young equation or the Gibbs-Thomson relation to account for local curvature.
 However, the presence of high-order derivatives in the curvature introduces stiffness into the evolution problem and imposes strict stability constraints on the time step when using explicit time-stepping schemes.
 Conversely, using a straightforward implicit scheme becomes complicated and computationally expensive due to the nonlinear and nonlocal nature of the interface velocity as a function of the interface position.
-To address these challenges, Hou et al. developed the small scale decomposition (SSD) method \cite{Hou1994}.
-This method successfully removes stiffness induced by surface tension by employing a special $\theta-L$ formulation of the interface and an implicit discretization for the stiff but linear part of the evolution equation.
-As a result, the SSD method allows for the application of large time steps, improving computational efficiency.
+To address these challenges, Hou et al. developed the small-scale decomposition (SSD) method \cite{Hou1994}.
+This method removes the stiffness induced by surface tension by combining a special $\theta-L$ formulation of the interface with an implicit discretization of the stiff but linear part of the evolution equation.
+As a result, it permits much larger time steps.
 The SSD method has been adapted for solving multiple moving interface problems, including microstructural evolution in inhomogeneous elastic media \cite{Jou1997}, elastic membranes in viscous flows \cite{Hou2008,Hou2008a}, solid tumor growth \cite{Cristini2003}, and crystal growth \cite{Li2004,Li2005a,Li2005b}, among others.